ToxcGang/DrawableSuits/README.md

 - Decal and saved-design rows are explicit anchored buttons, not ScrollRect/layout rows.
 - Controller right trigger paints only.
 Camera zoom uses mouse wheel or controller D-pad up/down.
 - Active edited textures are per player/client, not global per suit type.
+- The color changer is a compact hue ring plus saturation/value square with a hex swatch.
+- Normal buttons should not stay highlighted after unrelated clicks; only selected tools, decals, and saved designs keep orange selection styling.

 Troubleshooting:

 - If entering a session starts on a black screen before opening DrawableSuits, check `SessionSafetyCheck` lines.
 They list `Camera.main`, active cameras, camera target textures, local player flags, prompt context such as grab/hover fields, local renderer materials, and any repaired DrawableSuits objects.
 DrawableSuits should report no active DrawableSuits cameras while `EditorOpen=False`.
 - If the black screen shows `Grab: [E]` and `SessionSafetyCheck` reports `Camera.main=null`, inspect `LogOutput.log` for repeated `JetpackWarning` `PlayerControllerB.LateUpdate` `NullReferenceException`.
 By default, DrawableSuits disables only `JetpackWarning.Patches.PlayerControllerB_LateUpdate_Postfix` after repeated failures and logs the unpatch result in `diagnostics.log`.
 Set `AutoDisableBrokenJetpackWarningLateUpdatePatch=false` to turn this compatibility guard off.
 - If third person shows first-person arms, a giant helmet, held items, or another partial rig, check `World renderer candidate`, `Hidden nearby first-person overlay renderer`, `World editor visible renderer candidate`, and `WorldAvatarProxy updated` lines.
 The selected renderer should be a body/suit renderer and the proxy should use only the player-specific DrawableSuits material for suit-compatible submeshes.
+- If controller `A` clicks the wrong UI item, check `Virtual cursor A press` and `Virtual cursor A release` diagnostics.
+They should show the same resolved button or control that is visually under the cursor.
+- If button highlights stick around, confirm the installed package is 0.4.5 or newer.
+Normal button selected colors are neutral in 0.4.5.
+- If the color picker does not update paint color, check the hex swatch and `DrawableColorPickerBuilt` diagnostics.
 - If right trigger zooms the third-person camera, confirm the installed package is 0.4.4 or newer.
 In 0.4.4, right trigger is paint-only and D-pad up/down controls controller zoom.
 - If UV fallback shows a second colored cursor, confirm the installed package is 0.4.4 or newer.
 The old filled brush indicator is disabled because it looked like another cursor.
 - If editing one player changes every other player wearing the same skin, confirm the installed package is 0.4.4 or newer.
 Active edits now sync with owner client IDs and do not mutate suit rack/global suit materials.